Van Vlaenderen · The Name

 Four observations follow from this data, accounting for the record-survival caveat.

-The French Flanders cluster shows persistent geographic association with a documented bastard-line settlement.
-The Geneanet material consistently associates early Van Vlaenderen entries with the Volckerinckhove/Cassel zone — precisely the area where Jan "sans terre" van Vlaenderen, a documented natural son of Louis de Male, was granted the castle and lordship of Drincham in 1383, and where his descendants are documented through the 1470s.
-The raw count of 551 entries before 1500 almost certainly reflects noble-tree duplication rather than that many distinct individuals.
-The significance lies not in the number but in the geography: the earliest recurring documentary association of the hereditary surname falls in the zone where a bastard comital line was demonstrably settled.
+The French Flanders cluster sits exactly where a bastard line was settled.
+Geneanet consistently places the early Van Vlaenderen entries in the Volckerinckhove/Cassel zone — the area where Jan "sans terre" van Vlaenderen, a natural son of Louis de Male, was granted the lordship of Drincham in 1383, and where his descendants are documented through the 1470s.
+The local count is inflated by noble-tree duplication (per the caveat above); what matters is the geography, examined under the Volckerinckhove Question below.

 The Belgian cluster is large but its apparent sixteenth-century founding is partly a record artifact.
 Sleidinge, Oostwinkel, and Evergem collectively hold over 500 recorded individuals by 1700.
 The cluster's near-invisibility in 1500 reflects the near-absence of Flemish parish records before c.
 1570.
 The probable founding event belongs to the mid-fifteenth century — not the mid-sixteenth.